dmd-program/dmd-100-sp18/projects/open_design/develop_user_testing.md

   - What did you like about using the kit?
   - What didn't you like?
 Why is that?
   - What were you feeling while following the instructions?
-6. Reflect on the user test experience and list any insights you observed.
+6. Reflect on the user test experience and list any insights you observed or ideas for future improvements.

 ## Post work to the Studio